mzool/reading-notes/read 1.md

 # Chapter 8:

-## Doctype: because ther are several version of html, then we need to tell the browser wich one we use for example we write  \<!DOCTYPE html> one the top of the page.
+## Doctype: because there are several version of html, then we need to tell the browser which one we use for example we write  \<!DOCTYPE html> one the top of the page.

  html element|work
  ----  | ---
  \<!-- -->| add comment
-  ID attribute| give special identity for the element class attribute| give special identity for groube of elements block elements| start in the begining of lines always inline elements| continue in the same line of their neighbouring div| group a several elements in one bloch span| inline element that differntiate a part of elements from the other or to contains numbers ifram| to put a window in the page like maps meta| in the head element, contains information about the page description| descripe the page
+  ID attribute| give special identity for the element class attribute| give special identity for group of elements block elements| start in the beggining of lines always inline elements| continue in the same line of their neighboring div| group a several elements in one block span| inline element that differentiate a part of elements from the other or to contains numbers ifram| to put a window in the page like maps meta| in the head element, contains information about the page description| describe the page

 # Chapter 17 :
 # HTML5:
 + ## html5 introduces a new set of elements that allow to divide up the parts of a page.
 The names of these elements indicate the kind of content,for example, header for the top of the page and footer for the bottom.
-+ ## article element represents any part of the page can satnd alone or syndicated, we can use article inside article and we can use article for a long text for example or divide it into several article.
++ ## article element represents any part of the page can stand alone or syndicated, we can use article inside article and we can use article for a long text for example or divide it into several article.
 + ## When the \<aside> element is used inside an <article> element, it should contain information that is related to the article but not essential to its overall meaning.
 + ## When the \<aside> element is used outside of an <article> element, it acts as a container for content that is related to the entire page.
 + ## The \<section> element groups related content together, and each section would have its own heading.